mikarinneoracle/virus-scanning-on-OKE-with-autoscaler/README.md

 The uploaded test <code>files.zip</code> file was moved from the <code>scanning-ms</code> bucket to
 <code>scanned-ms</code> bucket in the process (assuming the test file was not infected)

+<b>You can also upload multiple files and see several jobs being scheduled and run simultaneously for scanning</b>

 ### Investigate logs

 In the Cloud UI see the log for the function application <code>scanning-ms</code>: